niklaswretblad/the-effects-of-noise-in-text-to-SQL/README.md

 This is the official repository for the paper ["Understanding the Effects of Noise in Text-to-SQL: An Examination of the BIRD-Bench Benchmark"](https://arxiv.org/abs/2402.12243).

-We found that the popular BIRD-Bench text-to-SQL dataset and benchmark contained a lot of noise, and investigate the effect of noise on model performance.
+We found that the popular BIRD-Bench text-to-SQL dataset and benchmark contains a lot of noise, and investigate the effect of noise on model performance.
 The presence of incorrect gold SQL queries, which then generate incorrect gold answers, has a significant impact on the benchmark's reliability.
 Surprisingly, when evaluating models on corrected SQL queries, zero-shot baselines surpassed the performance of state-of-the-art prompting methods as can be seen in the above picture.
 We conclude that informative noise labels and reliable benchmarks are crucial to developing new Text-to-SQL methods that can handle varying types of noise.

 ## Datasets